 8. Take a nature break at Rittenhouse Square

-William Penn planned 5 beautiful public squares throughout Philadelphia.
-In Center City, you will want to check out leafy Rittenhouse Square, home to lovely fountains, various animal sculptures, plenty of trees, and featuring great views of the skyline.
+Rittenhouse is one of 5 beautiful public squares planned by William Penn.
+Leafy Rittenhouse Square is home to lovely fountains, animal sculptures, plenty of trees, and features great views of the skyline.
 Take a refreshing walk around the grounds, grab a coffee from a local shop and enjoy the ambiance, people watch – simply spend an hour or 2 getting back to nature in one of Philly’s best urban parks.

 9. Enjoy a show on the largest LED screen